manjunathasl/com-service/README.md

 # com-service
 how to run

-clone repository navigate to root dirctory of the project and follow below steps
+clone repository navigate to root dirctory of the project and follow the steps mentioned below

 1. using docker ->